Our Curriculum Statement

 The curriculum celebrates the diversity and utilises the skills, knowledge and cultural wealth of the community while supporting the pupils’ spiritual, moral, social and cultural development.
 We expect all our children to be good Stanbridge citizens who understand the values of honesty, and trust and know how important it is to contribute to the community.

-- We have developed Programmes of Study which contain essential learning for each year group.
+We have developed Programmes of Study which contain essential learning for each year group.
 Objectives are repeated so learning is deep rooted in everything we do.
 These are combined with the objectives for our school curriculum where we recognise and value the individuality of each child.
-The curriculum will support SEND, vulnerable and disadvantaged groups of children as they progress through school making our curriculum accessible to all.
+The curriculum is also adapted to support SEND, vulnerable and disadvantaged groups of children as they progress through school making our curriculum accessible to all.

 - Foundation subjects are then taught creatively to link learning experiences for children; enriching and extending their learning.
 We aim to create and sustain an inclusive environment where children feel safe, secure and confident enabling them to develop enquiring minds, become good learners and build on their successes.